Denny Purssord – Jazz Guitarist

 The Albert Hall; 100 Club; The Palladium; Victoria Palace; Ronnie Scott’s; The Crazy Horse Saloon Paris (10 year record run); Las Vegas; World Cruise on the QE2; and The Kremlin!

-3 Guitarists (2 Selmer Maccaferri) here are all acoustic Ray Dempsey possibly in the Tuxedo right of Purssord? and ? with guitar behind the drummer playing rhythm and perhaps a pianist or just the piano – Ken Sykora appears to be stood in the background with Bruce Turner to the right and Jimmy McMillan left – is this an octet or the 6 with the arranger.
+3 Guitarists (2 Selmer Maccaferri) here are all Acoustic Ray Dempsey possibly in the Tuxedo right of Purssord? and ? with guitar behind the drummer playing rhythm and perhaps a pianist or just the piano – Ken Sykora appears to be stood in the background with Bruce Turner Sax to the right and Jimmy MacMillan Vibes left – is this a Septet or the 6 with the Arranger.

-The KS Six became the resident band at Bandbox, with regulars Ken, Ray Dempsey & Denny Purssord on guitar, Fred Hunt (violin), Jimmy MacMillan (vibes), George Jennings (bass), Pete Harris (drums) and Bruce Turner, talented alto, poached from the Humphrey Lyttleton Band.
-The same pool of musicians also performed as the Ken Sykora Trio and Quartet, over the next few years.
+The Ken Sykora Six became the resident Band at Bandbox, with regulars Ken, Ray Dempsey & Denny Purssord on Guitar, Fred Hunt (violin), Jimmy MacMillan (vibes), George Jennings (bass), Pete Harris (drums) and Bruce Turner, talented alto, poached from the Humphrey Lyttleton Band.
+The same pool of musicians also performed as the Ken Sykora Trio & Quartet, over the next few years.

-Florida Club… Jeff Kruger’s famous Florida Club, in the Cafe Anglais in Leicester Square opened on Saturday nights.
-No resident group, but always an impressive bill.
-Often to be found there were the two Terrys (Brown and Shannon) with their associates Kenny Graham and Don Lawson.
-Kenny and Terry Brown always played well together, although Kenny’s usually excellent tenor-sax work is sometimes marred by exhibitionism.
-Pianists Max Harris and Eddie Thompson were often to be found there as were George Chisholm and Joe Muddel and others from the Show Band.
-Club 11, the first bebop jazz club, opened in 1948.
-The famous Ronnie Scott’s, opened in 1959 and is still a Mecca for jazz in London today.
-In between times, clubs mushroomed everywhere, and disappeared just as quickly!
-Forgotten names of clubs long closed: Café Society, The Mandrake Club, The Spanish Garden Club, The Papagallo, the Coloured People’s Club.
-The latter comes as something of a shock to us today, but back in the early 50s the first influx of Commonwealth immigrants arrived in Britain, ready to help rebuild the country after the war.
-A number of talented Afro-Caribbean musicians, such as Joe Harriott and Harold McNair arrived in this first wave, adding their talent to the mix and opening clubs.
+Florida Club – Jeff Kruger’s famous Florida Club, in the Cafe Anglais in Leicester Square opened on Saturday nights.
+No resident Group, but always an impressive Bill.
+Often to be found there were the 2 Terrys (Brown & Shannon) with their associates Kenny Graham & Don Lawson.
+Kenny & Terry Brown always played well together, although Kenny’s usually excellent Tenor-sax work is sometimes marred by exhibitionism.
+Pianists Max Harris & Eddie Thompson were often to be found there as were George Chisholm and Joe Muddel and others from the Show Band.
+Club 11, one of the 1st bebop Jazz Club, opened in 1948.
+The famous Ronnie Scott’s, opened in 1959 and is still a Mecca for Jazz in London today.
+In between times, Clubs mushroomed everywhere, and disappeared just as quickly!
+Forgotten names of Clubs long-closed: Café Society, The Mandrake Club, The Spanish Garden Club, The Papagallo, the Coloured People’s Club Frith Street.
+The latter comes as something of a shock to us today, but back in the early 50s the 1st influx of Commonwealth Immigrants arrived in Britain, ready to help rebuild the country after the War.
+A number of talented Afro-Caribbean musicians, such as Joe Harriott & Harold McNair arrived in this 1st wave, adding their talent to the mix and opening Clubs.

 I‘m sad to have to report that my old friend, Denny Purssord, jazz guitarist died last Saturday, 16th April 2011.